bernat/best_in_place/README.md

     <%= best_in_place @user, :country, :type => :select, :collection => [[1, "Spain"], [2, "Italy"], [3, "Germany"], [4, "France"]] %>

-Of course it can take an instance or global variable for the collection, just remember the structure `[[key, value], [key, value],...]`.
+Of course it can take an instance, proc or global variable for the collection, just remember the structure `[[key, value], [key, value],...]`.
 The key can be a string or an integer.

 ### Checkbox